dsuess/transformers-mup/README.md

 ## Steps

 - Install gcloud, set the default region to where your free TPUs are located and make sure you're using the correct project.
-If you don't get this right, we will launch TPUs in non-free zones, which can get \$\$\$.
-Below, we'll use v2-8 instances, which for me are located in `us-central1-f`.
 ```
 (local) $ gcloud config set compute/region us-central1
 (local) $ gcloud config set compute/zone us-central1-f
 ```

 - Create a VM used for launching everything.
-We give this VM full google-cloud permissions to simplify the instructions, so use with care!
+We give this VM full google-cloud permissions to simplify the instructions and not have to worry about permission-settings.
+Use with care!
 ```
 (local) $ gcloud compute instances create interactive-vm \
     --image https://www.googleapis.com/compute/v1/projects/ubuntu-os-cloud/global/images/ubuntu-2004-focal-v20220308 \